joker314/word-reveal/README.md

 #### `penalty`

 The number which, when subtracted from `points`, is the round's points.
+This starts at 30 because `100 - 30 = 0`.

 #### `text`